Sex can be a positive, pleasurable and life enhancing part of our experience, and sexual health is central to everyone’s

 Both men and women need to look after their sexual health and take time to understand the issues that surround contraception and sexually transmitted infections (STIs).

 The following links can help you access the information and support you may need now or in the future

 Somerset Wide Integrated Sexual Health (SWISH) Service has been designed as a one stop shop and offers a free and confidential service for patients who have or are concerned about sexually acquired infections and offer a full range of contraceptive methods.

-SWISH Service has a website that lists useful information and all clinic locations and times, and offers a range of appointments as well as 'walk in sit and wait clinics'.
+The SWISH website lists useful information and all clinic locations and times, and offers a range of appointments as well as 'walk in, sit and wait clinics'.